For a never-ending fresh & aromatic supply of sweet basil sprigs in your kitchen, follow these 9 steps and start Growing Basil in Water.

 Why Should You Grow Basil in Water

 Growing basil in water is a great way to make many specimens from your existing basil plant.
+This way, you can also get fresh basil leaves for garnishing.
 For this, buy a healthy basil transplant from a garden center and easily multiply it by growing cuttings in glass jars filled with water.
 This is by far the best method for propagating basil.

 How to Grow Basil in Water in 6 Steps